carloscinelli/NetworkRiskMeasures/README.md

 We are looking for interesting public datasets!
 -----------------------------------------------

-Most bilateral exposures data are confidential and can't be used as examples on the package.
+Most bilateral exposures data are confidential and can’t be used as examples on the package.
 So we are looking for interesting, public datasets on bilateral exposures for that purpose.
 If you have any suggestions, please let us know!

 Example usage
 -------------

 ### Filling in the blanks: estimating the adjacency matrix

 Many regulators have data on total interbank exposures but do not observe the ***network*** of bilateral exposures.
 That is, they only know the marginals of the interbank adjacency matrix.
-Consider the example below with 7 fictitious banks -- banks A through G (Anand et al, 2015, p.628):
+Consider the example below with 7 fictitious banks – banks A through G (Anand et al, 2015, p.628):

 <!-- </br> -->
 <!-- <center> -->